AwesomeController/serious-business/kickstarter/body_copy.md

 manufacturing,
 and parts,
 with some left over for previous expenses and future development.
+Some of the money raised will go toward FCC certification/verification.

 We have a ton of ideas for cool enhancements, and the more interest we see,